Omnichannel Attribution for Ecommerce (2026 Guide)

 3. Align ROAS and ROI math to the model

 When attribution changes, ROAS benchmarks and channel targets must move with it.
 Recompute paid efficiency with one window across platforms before comparing Meta to Google.
-Use the ROAS calculator and Digital Marketing Budget Calculator on the same export.
+Use the Ecommerce Simulator and Digital Marketing Budget Calculator on the same export.

 4. Reconcile with finance and incrementality